Amidst this backdrop of cultural and political change, a major energy crisis hit the U.S., grinding many aspects of American life to a halt.

-That October, the U.S. was hit with an oil embargo by the Arab nations of the Organization of the Petroleum Exporting Countries (OPEC).
+In October 1973, the U.S. was hit with an oil embargo by the Arab nations of the Organization of the Petroleum Exporting Countries (OPEC).
 The embargo, which cut oil production and banned petroleum exports, was placed in retaliation against the U.S. and other countries supporting Israel during the Arab-Israeli War.

 Called Project Independence, the response included various ways Americans could reduce their energy usage during the oil embargo and reduce their dependence on foreign energy over the next several years.

-A few of the actions Nixon announced in Project Independence included decreasing speed limits on the highways to 50 miles per hour; returning the country to Daylight Saving Time; adjusting work and school schedules; encouraging mass transit and carpooling; shifting industries, utilities and power plants to the use of coal; and limiting the supply of heating oil to offices, homes, etc.
+A few of the actions Nixon announced in Project Independence included decreasing speed limits on the highways to 50 miles per hour and encouraging mass transit and carpooling.
+Other actions involved adjusting work and school schedules and returning the country to Daylight Saving Time.

 Nixon also asked Americans to lower their thermostats by at least 6 degrees.
 The hope was to reach an average daytime temperature of 68 degrees in homes, helping curtail the consumption of heating oil and coal-powered electricity across the nation.

 This could have been seen as a substantial ask of the American people, as the winter season was ramping up and temperatures were beginning to drop.
 Plus, temperatures of 70 to 72 degrees were believed to be typical for homes in the wintertime, and there was no method for federal oversight of thermostats of every home.

 Because of these considerations, the lowering of thermostats was done on a voluntary basis.
-While there was no official mandate for some of Nixon’s requested actions, by December, electricity use decreased by 10% and gas consumption dropped by 9%
+While there was no official mandate for some of Nixon’s requested actions, by December, electricity use decreased by 10%, and gas consumption dropped by 9%.

 Although the U.S. made it through its first energy crisis, it was far from unscathed; however, lessons about energy usage and energy independence were learned.